bioconda/bioconda.github.io/_sources/developer/bulk.rst.txt

         bioconda-utils bioconductor-skeleton update-all-packages --bioc-version $BIOC_VERSION

 #.
-The `bioconductor-data-packages` will have changed with the URLs to data
+The ``bioconductor-data-packages`` recipe will have changed with the URLs to data
    packages.
 Manually bump the version to match the current date reflect this.

 #.
 Commit and push the changes.